 Estimated monthly amount: $2,260

 Sometime around five months, babies begin eating solid foods.
-While they may not each much, the cost of baby food can add up over time.
-Even if you make your own purees at home, there’s still a good chance that you will spend roughly $50 per month on fruit, vegetables, and other healthy ingredients.
+While they may not eat much, the cost of baby food can add up over time.
+Even if you make your own purees at home, there’s still a good chance that you will spend 157-$214 per month.

 Clothing is another growing expense as babies outgrow outfits quickly.
-On average, parents spend about $55 per month on clothes, though hand-me-downs and secondhand stores can reduce costs.
+On average, parents spend about $40-$80 per month on clothes, though hand-me-downs and secondhand stores can reduce costs.7

 By this time, you may be thinking about a babysitter, maybe for a few hours here and there or to give you and your spouse an occasional night out.
-According to data by Sittercity.com, the typical national hourly rate of babysitters as of December 2024 is $22.50 to care for one child.
-Since the rate you pay is usually negotiable, your monthly costs will depend on the length and frequency of the service.7
+According to data from urbansitter.com, the average hourly rate for babysitters in the U.S. is $26.24 to care for one child, and $29.87 for two children.
+Of course, these rates can vary greatly depending on availability and location—as well as the length and frequency of the service.9

 Estimated total cost: $1,100

 Congratulations—you’ve reached the end of your baby’s first year!
 Now that you have a clearer picture of your monthly budget, this might be a good time to do a little planning for the future.
-One option is to open a 529 College Savings Fund or maybe purchase a bit more life insurance so that you can be sure your child’s financial future is secure.
+One option is to open a 529 college savings plan to help save for future education expenses.
+You may also want to review your life insurance coverage to help protect your family's financial future should something happen to you.

 Related: Life Insurance for New Parents

 Now that you’re a parent, it’s worth considering how life insurance for children can help build financial security.
-Child life insurance offers many of the same benefits as whole life insurance for adults but with lower premiums.
+Child life insurance can offer many of the same benefits as whole life insurance for adults but with lower premiums.
 Key benefits include:

 Having a baby is an exciting and rewarding journey.
-While costs vary by location, childcare needs, and insurance coverage, working with a New York Life financial professional can help you develop a strong financial plan for your child’s future.
+While costs vary by location, childcare needs, and insurance coverage, working with a New York Life financial professional can help you build a strong financial foundation for your child.

 While it’s hard to put a specific dollar figure to it, you should probably have enough saved to cover any out-of-pocket medical costs, plus 3–6 months of living expenses.